 ‘Où est la fée’ follows Renée’s first single, “Fast One”, of which we said: “It has, by turns, a sleepy blurriness, a pillowside intimacy, the sort of mantric guitar approach you might find elsewhere in a Tim Buckley or a Ryley Walker.
 It’s homespun and simple, but still has the feeling of an odyssey.”

 Both tracks point towards a wholly intriguing and lovely debut album, which Renée summates as follows: “This album is a collection of songs about toxic relationships, seeing ghosts, ancestral baggage and blessings, and daydreaming about love.

 “It is about certain feelings and experiences I’ve had over my life coming to fruition in the past three years.

 “It was all made on a four-track recorder at home, in a place and in a way I feel most natural, and I believe that quality comes through in the sound.”

-Renée Reed’s self-titled debut album will be released by Keeled Scales on digital, cassette, CD and LP on March 26th; it’s already available for pre-order here.
+Renée Reed’s self-titled debut album will be released by Keeled Scales digitally, cassette, CD and LP on March 26th; it’s already available for pre-order here.